poseidon-framework/poseidon-framework.github.io/trident.md

 ```
 trident fetch -d ... -d ... \
-  -f "*package_title_1*,*package_title_2*,*package_title_3*,group_name,<individual1>"
+  -f "*package_title_1*,*package_title_2-1.0.1*,group_name,<individual1>"
 ```

 and the entities you want to download must be listed either in a simple string of comma-separated values, which can be passed via `-f`/`--fetchString`, or in a text file (`--fetchFile`).
 Entities are then combined from these sources.

-Entities are specified using a special syntax (see also the documentation of `forge` below): packages are wrapped in asterisks, with or witout version appended after a dash (e.g. `*package_title*` or `*package_title-1.2.3`), group names are spelled as is, and individual names are wrapped in angular brackets (e.g. `<individual1>`).
+Entities are specified using a special syntax (see also the documentation of `forge` below): packages are wrapped in asterisks, with or without version appended after a dash (e.g. `*package_title*` or `*package_title-1.2.3`), group names are spelled as is, and individual names are wrapped in angular brackets (e.g. `<individual1>`).
 Fetch will figure out which packages need to be downloaded to include all specified entities. `--downloadAll`, which can be given instead of `-f` and `--fetchFile`, causes fetch to download all packages from the server.
 The downloaded packages are added in the first (!) `-d` directory (which gets created if it doesn't exist), but downloads are only performed if the respective packages are not already present in the latest version in any of the `-d` dirs.

 Note that `trident fetch` makes most sense in combination with `trident list --remote`: First one can inspect what is available on the server, then one can create a custom fetch command.